 The nursing profession is concerned with the total health care of the individual and the family.
-It is a profession that believes in the prevention of illness, caring for those who are acutely ill, and helping people with long-term rehabilitative problems to live in the healthiest way possible.
+It is a profession dedicated to preventing illness, caring for those who are acutely ill, and assisting clients with long-term rehabilitative problems to live in the healthiest way possible.
 Nursing is both a science and an art.

-The LVN to RN nursing program consists of integrated lectures, labs, and clinicals conducted in selected local hospitals and health agencies.
-Upon successful completion of the program students are eligible to take the National Council Licensure Examination for Registered Nursing (NCLEX-RN).
-Upon satisfactory completion of the degree requirements of the college, the AS degree in Nursing will be awarded.
+The LVN to RN nursing program consists of integrated lectures, labs, and clinical rotations conducted in local area hospitals and health agencies.
+Upon successful completion of the courses in the 30 Unit Option, a Certificate of Achievement will be awarded, and graduates are qualified for the National Council Licensure Examination-Registered Nursing (NCLEX-RN).